Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Randomized Selection

-Each iteration starts with the rightmost verified candidate interval that wasn't marked.
-The algorithm extends the period to the right until the period breaks or until a previously marked run is found, and to the left as long as the period doesn't break.
-Denote $u_i = S[q_i..q'_i]$ be the run found in the $i^{th}$ iteration.
+Each iteration starts with the rightmost verified candidate interval that was not marked.
+The algorithm extends the period to the right until the period breaks or until a previously marked run is found, and to the left as long as the period does not break.
+Denote $u_i = S[q_i..q'_i]$ be the run found in the $i$th iteration.
 First, the pair $(q_i,q'_i)$ is stored in the set $Q$ and marked as a run.
-If the pair found in the previous iteration, $(q_{i-1},q'_{i-1})$, is not adjacent to the current iteration pair - meaning $q_{i-1}\neq q'_i+1$ - we add the pair $(q'_i+1,q_{i-1}-1)$ to $Q$ and mark it as the endpoints of a non-run substring.
+If the pair found in the previous iteration, $(q_{i-1},q'_{i-1})$, is not adjacent to the current iteration pair --- meaning $q_{i-1}\neq q'_i+1$ --- we add the pair $(q'_i+1,q_{i-1}-1)$ to $Q$ and mark it as the endpoints of a non-run substring.
 Finally, every verified candidate interval that is fully contained in $u_i$ is marked.

-Since all verified candidate intervals were processed, it follows from Lemma~\ref{lem:run_certificate} that all $(\tau,\frac \tau 6)$-runs were found, and are stored in $Q$ together with their principal period.
+Since all verified candidate intervals were processed, it follows from Lemma~\ref{lem:run_certificate} that all maximal $(\tau,\frac \tau 6)$-runs were found, and are stored in $Q$ together with their principal period.
 Since there are at most $\O(\frac{n}{\tau})$ verified candidate intervals, then there are at most $O(\frac{n}{\tau})$ triplets contained in $Q$.

-This process scan each character at most once as a part of a $(\tau,\frac \tau 6)$-run, and at most once as a character that breaks the run.
+This process scans each character at most once as a part of a $(\tau,\frac \tau 6)$-run, and at most once as a character that breaks the run.
 The verified candidate intervals' marking takes an additional negligible $\O(\frac{n}{\tau})$ time.
 Therefore, the total running time is $\O(n)$.
-Regarding the space usage - each iteration used constant words of space, and maintaining $Q$ takes $\O(\frac{n}{\tau})$ words of space due to the bound on its size.
+Regarding the space usage --- each iteration used constant words of space, and maintaining $Q$ takes $\O(\frac{n}{\tau})$ words of space due to the bound on its size.

 To conclude, using $\O(n)$ time and $\O(\frac{n}{\tau})$ words of space we found all $(\tau,\frac \tau 6)$-runs, and thus could partition it efficiently.